Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Finding a character who’s unapologetically themselves can be rare, but Wednesday Addams brings that to the screen with style [HOOK].
 Being our true most authentic self is a motto of the recent decades [TOPIC SENTENCE].
 Yet, acting on it may be complicated by distractions, pressing peer opinions, and real-life expectations [context sentence].
 For these reasons, Wednesday Adams is a good representation of the whole GEN Z shared reality [THESIS STATEMENT].”

-“Social exclusion is a phenomenon of an individual being not accepted by peers”.
+Weak Example: "Social exclusion is a phenomenon of an individual being not accepted by peers."
+(This is a dry, academic definition that lacks emotional connection.)

 Here is also a good, relatable introduction example from public Medium blogs, where the author refers to the preferences in movies many people share and experiences of growing up in the 90s: